-• The mission of the CARE Lab in the Social Sciences is to advance quality, equity, and justice in contraception and abortion care, with a primary focus on the United States.
+The mission of the Contraception and Abortion Research and Education in the Social Sciences (CARE) Lab is to advance quality and equity in sexual and reproductive health care, with a primary focus on the US context.

-Elizabeth Janiak, ScDElizabeth Janiak, ScD
+Elizabeth Janiak, ScD

 Assistant Professor, Obstetrics, Gynecology, and Reproductive Biology, Brigham and Women’s Hospital, Harvard Medical School